Skip to Content

 Next, I applied a very generous coat of the stripping gel and walked away for a bit.

-After waiting about an hour, using a plastic scraper and one long swipe across the top, I was able to remove 3 layers successfully.
+After waiting about an hour, using a plastic scraper and one long swipe across the top, I scraped off 3 layers of old paint.

 As a perk, it was super satisfying to do.